Prioritising children and staff safety by ensuring schools and early childhood services are prepared for emergencies and natural disasters.

 Links to resources to help you prepare for the fire season.

 Bushfire Education – the Victorian Government’s teaching and learning materials.

-Plan & Prepare – CFA’s suite of resources on planning and preparing for the fire season.
+Plan and Prepare – CFA’s suite of resources on planning and preparing for the fire season.

-Kids & Schools – CFA’s resources on fire safety for children and schools, including teaching resources and educational games.
+Kids and Schools – CFA’s resources on fire safety for children and schools, including teaching resources and educational games.